An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Abstract

 \section{Abstract}

 Large-scale LLM training requires collective communication libraries to exchange data among distributed GPUs.
-As a company dedicated to building and operating large-scale GPU training clusters, we encounter several challenges when using NCCL in production, including 1) limited efficiency with costly and cumbersome P2P communication, 2) poor tolerance to frequent RNIC port failures, and 3) insufficient observability of transient collective communication anomalies.
-To address these issues, we propose \X, an efficient, reliable, and observable collective communication library in large-scale GPU training clusters. \X offloads the P2P communication from GPU kernels to CPU threads for minimal SM consumption, and removes the redundant memory copies irrelevant to the actual communicating process. \X also introduces a primary-backup QP mechanism to tolerate frequent NIC port failures, and designs a window-based monitor to observe network anomalies at $O(\mu s)$ level.
-We open-source \X and deploy it in production training clusters for several months, with results showing that compared to NCCL, \X achieves a 23.4\%/28.5\% improvement in P2P throughput/latency as well as a 6.02\% increase in training throughput.
-We also share the operating experience of \X in large-scale clusters, hoping to give the communities more insights on production-level collective communication libraries in LLM training.
+As a company dedicated to building and operating large-scale GPU training clusters, we encounter several practical limitations of NCCL in production, including 1) SM competition between computation and communication, 2) expensive restart costs under link failures, and 3) insufficient observability of transient collective communication anomalies.
+To address these challenges, we propose \X, an efficient, reliable, and observable collective communication library in large-scale GPU training clusters. \X removes SM-consuming P2P kernels by moving intra-node data movement and stream dependency enforcement to CPU threads and GPU copy engines. \X also introduces a primary-backup QP mechanism to tolerate frequent NIC port failures, and designs a window-based monitor to observe network anomalies at $O(\mu s)$ level.
+We open-source \X and deploy it in production training clusters for several months.
+Compared with NCCL, \X improves training throughput by up to 5.28\% and reduces massive GPU resource wastage through runtime fault tolerance and fine-grained monitor.
+We also share experience and lessons we learned during the deployment of \X in large-scale clusters.